ddjr/advent_one_santas_stairmaster/README.md

 ()()) causes him to enter the basement at character position 5.
 What is the position of the character that causes Santa to first enter the basement?

-Your puzzle answer was 1797.
+Your puzzle answer was XXXX.